lyncisdev/voco/README.md

 Where ```VOCO_BASE``` is the root of the voco directory

 ### Emacs with Spacemacs
 Emacs is a text editor / IDE (depending who you ask) that is well suited to voice operation since all commands are accessible via the keyboard.
-Spacemacs is an addon layey for emacs that makes it prettier and easier to use.
+Spacemacs is an addon layer for Emacs that makes it prettier and easier to use.

 To install EMACS in ubuntu or debian execute:
 ```bash